 Here are the ingredients that you'll need to make this deli-style seeded rye bread recipe!
 See recipe card for ingredient quantities.

-- Caraway Seeds - When you think of deli rye bread flavor, what you're often thinking of is actually the flavor of caraway seeds.
-If you can't find caraway seeds in your local grocery store, you can order them online (as I usually do) from reputable spice sellers like Burlap & Barrel or Curio Spice Company.
+Caraway Seeds - When you think of deli rye bread flavor, what you're often thinking of is actually the flavor of caraway seeds.
+If you can't find caraway seeds in your local grocery store, you can order them online (as I usually do) from reputable spice sellers like Burlap & Barrel.

 🥣 Instructions: How to Make Deli-Style Rye Bread

 Start by making the caraway seed tea.
 Pour hot water (160°F) over the caraway seeds.
-Note: this is HOT water, not boiling water.
 Then, stir it and let it steep for 10 minutes.
 This caraway seed tea softens the sharp caraway seeds and will help infuse the rye bread with that classic seeded rye flavor.

-Autolyse might sound fancy, but it's really quite simple.
-It just means mixing the flour and water together and letting them rest so the starches in the dough can begin to relax and align before adding any ingredients that might tighten up the gluten network in the dough, like yeast, salt, oil, or sugar.
+Autolyse just means mixing the flour and water and letting them rest so the starches in the dough can begin to relax and align before adding any ingredients that might tighten up the gluten network, like yeast, salt, oil, or sugar.

-Because rye flour is super absorbent and not great at forming a strong gluten network, giving it even just 10 minutes to autolyse with the bread flour (which is great at forming a strong gluten network) and water gives it lots of time to fully hydrate.
-This 10-minute resting period makes a big difference in your final rye loaf — it will be much softer and chewier because of the autolyse step!
+Because rye flour is super absorbent and not great at forming a strong gluten network, giving it even just 10 minutes to rest after being combined with the water gives it lots of time to fully hydrate.
+This 10-minute resting period makes a big difference in your final rye loaf — it will be much softer and chewier because of the autolyse!

 Here's what the yeast mixture will look like before and after: